Expertise: Entrepreneurship, Innovation, Design Thinking, Experiential Learning, Technology

 Through research and consulting opportunities, Darren has worked with Accenture, Bank of Montreal, Industry Canada, Intel, Nortel, and Siemens.
-His work has appeared in Management Science, MIS Quarterly and other leading journals and conferences.
-He is a past-Chair of the Special Interest Group on the Adoption and Diffusion of Information Technology, within the Association for Information Systems.
-He is also on the Executive Board of CEMS, the Global Alliance of Management Education.
+He is a past Chair of the Special Interest Group on the Adoption and Diffusion of Information Technology, within the Association for Information Systems.
+Professor Meister was also Ivey’s representative on the Executive Board of CEMS, the Global Alliance of Management Education, from 2009-2014.